REACH TEAMS WITH THE CITY OF DUBLIN, CALIFORNIA TO LAUNCH NEW PLATFORM TO EMPOWER LOCAL BUSINESS

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerUS-Börsen uneinheitlich -- Österreichische Börse wegen Nationalfeiertag geschlossen -- DAX letztlich im Plus -- Börsen in Fernost schließen freundlich
+Börse aktuell - Live TickerUS-Börsen zum Handelsende uneinheitlich -- Österreichische Börse wegen Nationalfeiertag geschlossen -- DAX letztlich im Plus -- Börsen in Fernost schließen freundlich

 Wegen des Nationalfeiertages wurde in Wien nicht gehandelt.
 Der deutsche Aktienmarkt bewegte sich auf grünem Terrain.
-In den USA tendieren der Dow Jones und der technologielastige NASAQ Composite in unterschiedliche Richtungen.
+In den USA entwickelten sich der Dow Jones und der technologielastige NASAQ Composite unterschiedlich.
 An den asiatischen Börsen ging es am Mittwoch bergauf.